 Through Yooralla's research agenda, Yooralla and its partners aim to achieve better health and wellbeing outcomes for Yooralla customers and carers, while also driving thought leadership to benefit people living with disability across Australia and internationally.

-Yooralla links with several universities and other organisations to advance disability-related research, including the University of Melbourne, Monash University, Deakin University, the University of Queensland, Australian Catholic University and La Trobe University.
+Yooralla links with several universities and other organisations to advance disability-related research, including the University of Melbourne, Monash University, Deakin University, Swinburne University of Technology, RMIT University and La Trobe University.

 Yooralla’s publicly available research governance policy articulates the organisation's best-practice research processes from pre-approval through to publication and knowledge translation.
 Across the organisation, Yooralla is committed to continuous quality improvement to ensure that Yooralla becomes a true learning organisation.